msveshnikov/cyberia/README.md

 13. Expansion of AI-driven content and gameplay elements
 14. Launch of user-generated content marketplace
 15. Development of external API and developer tools
+16. Implementation of advanced security measures
+17. Localization and internationalization
+18. Integration with popular social media platforms
+19. Development of mobile companion app
+20. Implementation of advanced analytics and user behavior tracking

 ## Getting Started